ghSMART GENERAL DATA PROTECTION REGULATION (“GDPR”)

 EUROPEAN ECONOMIC AREA RESIDENTS

 It should be noted that our legal basis for processing is indicated below.
 It is important that you read this notice, together with any other privacy notice we may provide on specific occasions when we are collecting or processing personal information about you, so that you are aware of how and why we are using such information.
-This notice does not form part of any contract of employment should you be offered employment by us and does not cover the handling of our employee personal data.
-We cover the collection and processing of employee personal data through internal policies, processes and notices.

 For the purposes of the GDPR, ghSMART is a “data controller”.
 This means that we are responsible for deciding how we hold and use personal information about you.
 As a data controller we are required under GDPR to notify you of the information contained in this privacy notice.